marcorosso768/marcorosso768.github.io/_pages/en/research.md

 layout: page
 permalink: /research/
 title: research
-description: <i>This page presents my research agenda, including published work, my job market paper on crime perception and voting behavior, current working papers, and projects in progress, with links to abstracts, JEL codes, keywords, papers, and slides.</i>
+description: <i>An overview of my research agenda, including published work, my job market paper, working papers, and projects in progress.
+Content includes abstracts, JEL codes, keywords, and links to papers and slides.</i>
 subtitle: >
     <div class="lang-links">
         <a href="/it/ricerca/" hreflang="it">ricerca</a>